 The Jane Austen Centre

 The obvious place to start is at the Jane Austen Centre on Gay Street.
-You are drawn into the Georgian period straight away, with staff dressed as Jane Austen characters: we were greeted at the door by Captain Wentworth (from Persuasion) and shown round by Caroline Bingley (from Pride and Prejudice).
+You are drawn into the Georgian period straight away, with staff dressed as Austen characters: we were greeted at the door by Captain Wentworth (from Persuasion) and shown round by Caroline Bingley (from Pride and Prejudice).
 The house is decorated in the fashion of the early 19th century, and music by Handel (who Austen admired) was playing in the reception area.

-Although Jane Austen did not live in this particular house, she and her family stayed in a similar property at 25 Gay Street.
+Although Austen did not live in this particular house, she and her family stayed in a similar property at 25 Gay Street.
 As you walk around you learn about the author’s life, her time in Bath and the ways in which the city influenced her novels.
 In fact, you learn that she didn’t much care for Bath, and disliked living there, but that didn’t deter her characters from visiting!

 Before you leave, walk up to the stylish Regency Tea Room at the top of the house.
-(Cream teas might not have been common in Jane Austen’s time, but don’t let that put you off!)
+(Cream teas might not have been common in Austen’s time, but don’t let that put you off!)